appleboy/drone-scp/DOCS.md

 passphrase
 : The purpose of the passphrase is usually to encrypt the private key.

+fingerprint
+: fingerprint SHA256 of the host public key, default is to skip verification

 target
 : folder path of target host